ehean/ehean.github.io/README.md

 **2. Making Calls with the FB.api() Method**

 The FB.api() lets you make calls to the Graph API.
-It takes the four arguments:
+It takes four arguments:

 **path:** The graph endpoint you want to call (e.g. 'me/friends').
 **method:** The HTTP method.
 It accepts the following: 'GET', 'POST', 'DELETE'.
 The default is 'GET', which we will be using for most of this guide.